prompt-project/server/README.md

 * `DELETE /lists/<list_id>`: delete a list.
 * `DELETE /lists/<list_id>/<user_id>,<user_id>`: deletes specific users from a list.

+Lists are private by default but can be made visible by setting permissions.

+### permissions

+Although you can always set viewership permissions when you create an object, you can use the `permissions` endpoint to update permissions later.

+* `PUT /permissions`: set default permissions for all resources.
+* `PUT /permissions/<resource>`: set default permissions for a specific resource. (supercedes user defaults)
+* `PUT /permissions/<resource>/<id>`: set permissions for a specific object. (supercedes resource defaults)

 ### settings

 Your account settings.